W. Craig Riddell

-W. Craig Riddell is Royal Bank Faculty Research Professor in the Department of Economics at the University of British Columbia and Academic Director of the Canadian Labour Market and Skills Researcher Network.
-His teaching and research interests are in labour economics, labour relations and public policy.
-Current research is focused on skill formation, education and training, unemployment and labour market dynamics, experimental and non-experimental approaches to the evaluation of social programs, unionization and collective bargaining, and unemployment insurance and social assistance.
+W. Craig Riddell is Emeritus Professor of Economics in the Vancouver School of Economics at the University of British Columbia.
+His interests are in labour economics, labour relations, applied econometrics and public policy.
+Current research is focused on income inequality, skill formation, education and training, unemployment and labour market dynamics, evaluation of social programs, unionization and collective bargaining, and unemployment insurance and social assistance (welfare).

 He joined IZA as a Research Fellow in October 2009.